huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

   `directives` property array.
 This would be available in the `@View` metadata as well if you went that route for your display metadata.
   + **Where is the link function?** Well in Angular 2 we don't have to worry about links or controllers anymore.
 As you see we now have a first rate class to represent what is going on.
-With the beauty of **Typescript** we are able to hide our variables using private encapsolation and expose them via getters and/or setters.
+With the beauty of **Typescript** we are able to hide our variables using private encapsulation and expose them via getters and/or setters.
 By default everything in a Typescript class is public.
 We also no longer have to worry about this silly **scope** thing.
 Every class public method or variable is available to the template to call and/or use.

 <br>